Tener/haskore-guide/doc/c.markdown

 	:t c
 	-- c :: Haskore.Basic.Pitch.Octave -> Haskore.Basic.Duration.T -> attr -> T attr

-Trying to guess what it does, it takes an octave, a duration and some attributes and then produce the Melody.T type.
+Trying to guess what it does, it takes an octave, a duration and some attributes and then produces the Melody.T type.

-We want the melody type, so we tried
+We want the melody type, so we try

 	:t c 1 1 ()
 	-- c 1 1 () :: T ()